stacks-network/docs/_org/tokenholders.md

 layout: org
 permalink: /:collection/:path.html
 ---
-# Information for Investors
+# Information for current token holders

-The information on this page is intended for investors who took part in Blockstack's original coin offering in 2017.
+The information on this page is intended for current Stacks token holders who took part in Blockstack's original coin offering in 2017.

 * TOC